OI-wiki/i18n/docs/basic/divide-and-conquer.md

 2. Conquer: After decomposing problems into some easily solvable bound, solve the sub-problem recursively until solved.
 3. Combine: Combine results from sub-problems to obtain the final result of original problem.

-Generally, problems which can be solved with divide and conquer paradigm have these features:
+Generally, problems that can be solved with divide and conquer paradigm have these features:

 - The problem can be easily solved when its size is small enough.
 - The problem can be decomposed into several sub-problems with smaller size, i.e., the problem has the property of optimal substructure.
 Results of sub-problems decomposed from original problem can be used and combined into results of original problem.